Troy-Hudson-CXi/StudioGuide/READMEv1.md

-# NICE CXone Studio Guide
+# NICE CXone Mpower Studio Guide

 Welcome to the **interactive guide** for learning, using, and mastering the Studio scripting environment in NICE CXone.